Clement Attlee

-Attlee had inherited a country close to bankruptcy following the Second World War and beset by food, housing and resource shortages; despite his social reforms and economic programme, these problems persisted throughout his premiership, alongside recurrent currency crises and dependence on US aid.
+Despite his social reforms and economic programme, the pre-existing wartime shortages of food, housing and resources persisted throughout his premiership, alongside recurrent currency crises and dependence on US aid.
 His party was narrowly defeated by the Conservatives in the 1951 general election, despite winning the most votes.
-He continued as Labour leader but retired after losing the 1955 election and was elevated to the House of Lords, where he served until his death in 1967.
+He continued as Labour leader but retired after losing the 1955 general election and was elevated to the House of Lords, where he served until his death in 1967.
 In public, he was modest and unassuming, but behind the scenes his depth of knowledge, quiet demeanour, objectivity and pragmatism proved decisive.
-He is often ranked as one of the greatest British prime ministers.
-Attlee's reputation among scholars has grown, thanks to his role in the Second World War, creation of the modern welfare state, and the establishment of the NHS.
-He is also commended for continuing the special relationship with the US and active involvement in NATO.
+He is often ranked as one of the greatest British prime ministers, receiving particular praise for his government's welfare state reforms, creation of the NHS, continuation of the "Special Relationship" with the US, and involvement in NATO.

 Early life

-Attlee was born on 3 January 1883 in Putney, Surrey (now part of London), into an upper middle-class family, the seventh of eight children.
-His father was Henry Attlee (1841–1908), a solicitor, and his mother was Ellen Bravery Watson (1847–1920), daughter of Thomas Simons Watson, secretary for the Art Union of London.
+Clement Richard Attlee was born on 3 January 1883 in Putney, Surrey (now part of London), into an upper middle class family, the seventh of eight children.
+His father was Henry Attlee, a solicitor, and his mother was Ellen Bravery Watson, daughter of Thomas Simons Watson, secretary for the Art Union of London.
 His parents were "committed Anglicans" who read prayers and psalms each morning at breakfast.

 Attlee grew up in a two-storey villa with a large garden and tennis court, staffed by three servants and a gardener.
 His father, a political Liberal, had inherited family interests in milling and brewing, and became a senior partner in the law firm of Druces, also serving a term as president of the Law Society of England and Wales.
-In 1898 he purchased a 200 acre estate in Thorpe-le-Soken, Essex.
+In 1898 he purchased a 200 acre estate, Comarques in Thorpe-le-Soken, Essex.
 At the age of nine, Attlee was sent to board at Northaw Place, a boys' preparatory school in Hertfordshire.
 In 1896 he followed his brothers to Haileybury College, where he was a middling student.
 He was influenced by the Darwinist views of his housemaster Frederick Webb Headley, and in 1899 he published an attack on striking London cab-drivers in the school magazine, predicting they would soon have to "beg for their fares".

 In 1901, Attlee went up to University College, Oxford, reading modern history.
 He and his brother Tom "were given a generous stipend by their father and embraced the university lifestyle—rowing, reading and socializing".
 He was later described by a tutor as "level-headed, industrious, dependable man with no brilliance of style ... but with excellent sound judgement".
 At university he had little interest in politics or economics, later describing his views at this time as "good old fashioned imperialist conservative".
 He graduated Bachelor of Arts in 1904 with second-class honours.